Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 Growing Cilantro From Scraps

-Add water as the days go by.
+Add water as needed over time.
 In a few days, you will notice roots appearing.

 Mint is one of the easiest herbs to regrow from scraps.